azamzow/Private-Key-Encryption-Using-Mips/README.md

 ### Output

-The program outputs the encrypted or decrypted message to the screen.
+The program outputs the encrypted and decrypted message to the screen.

 EX output given below: